CindyLiu77/Large-Margin-Deep-Networks-for-Robust-Classification/README.md

 # Large Margin Deep Networks

-This repository implements the Large Margin Deep Networks described in the paper "Large Margin Deep Networks for Classification" by Elsayed et al. The implementation includes margin-based loss functions and training scripts for MNIST and CIFAR-10 datasets.
+This repository implements the Large Margin Deep Networks described in the paper "Large Margin Deep Networks for Classification" by Elsayed et al.

 ## Project Structure